 The Peace Valley Environment Association(PVEA) was formed in 1975 to counter BC Hydro and Power Authority’s original proposal to build the Site C dam.
 Many original PVEA members were farmers and ranchers, but membership broadened to include residents from a variety of interests and backgrounds, both rural and urban.
 The Lieutenant-Governor in Council denied the original application for the hydroelectric project in 1983, but predicted population growth and BC Hydro’s estimated energy demands have brought the threat to the Peace River Valley to the forefront again.

 The West Moberly First Nations (WMFN) is a member of the Dunne-Za (Beaver), and are signatories of Treaty 8, along with Saulteau, Doig River, Halfway River, Blueberry River, Prophet River and Fort Nelson First Nations.
 Many WMFN members live on the West Moberly Indian Reserve, at the west end of Moberly Lake, north of Chetwynd, as well as other communities in Northeast BC.

-Be sure to bring a chair and/or blanket to sit on at the takeout for the open mic portion of the day!
-Don’t forget your waterbottles too!
+Be sure to bring a rain jacket, chair and/or blanket to sit on at the launch and takeout!
+Don’t forget your water bottles too!
 Looking forward to seeing you all!

 For a taste of what the Paddle is like, please view this excellent video by Damien Gillis of the Common Sense Canadian: http://commonsensecanadian.ca/VIDEO-detail/video-paddle-for-peace-builds-momentum-against-site-c-dam-david-suzuki-damien-gillis/